Deadlyfork/Kandam-tradeapp/README.md

 # Kandam-tradeapp
-A prototype of market/trading platform for FROSTBORN the game wrote using Kivy.
+A prototype of market/trading platform wrote using Kivy.